 It’s what’s known as an “interrogative-led question” or a “calibrated question.”
 This method gets the opposing negotiator to think.
 Thinking harder produces better answers for you and helps your decision-making.

 You can also throw the other person off their game, and the golden rule when asking questions is to follow up with silence and let the question sink in.
 To fully leverage any great question, remain silent and keep your cool.
-A calm posture helps, especially when your counterpart fears silence.
+A calm posture helps you maintain the upper hand too, especially when your counterpart fears silence.
 Don’t worry – you’ll get your answer eventually.

 “Prepare, prepare, prepare,” advises Chris Voss.
 “When the pressure is on, you don’t rise to the occasion; you fall to your highest level of preparation.”
-So design an ambitious but legitimate goal and then game out the labels, calibrated questions, and responses you’ll use to get there.
+So design an ambitious but legitimate goal and then focus on the labels, calibrated questions, and responses you’ll use to get there.
 “That way,” he explains, “once you’re at the bargaining table, you won’t have to wing it.”

 Maintaining a positive frame of mind is essential.
 This not only makes people smarter, but also easier to negotiate with.
-You can only build trust based on comfort and positive emotions.
+You can only build trust with your negotiating partner through comfort and positive emotions.

 Use your EQ to identify the other person’s feelings and motivations.
 By doing so, you can better understand their reasoning and goals.
-This will make it easier to find common ground and reach a conclusion that favors you.
+This will make it easier to find shared best interests and reach a mutually beneficial deal (or successful deal for you that doesn’t ignore the other party’s needs).

 It’s vital to catch and amplify positive emotions.
 After all, many negotiations are between people with very different goals.
 That’s why it’s worth creating a comfortable environment for discussion.